Insular2895/ASCII/README.md

 ---

-## Use this inside another Node.js project
+## Use this in another Node.js project

-In your Node.js project, create:
+Create this structure:

 ```txt
 my-project/